About

 During times of crisis, Volunteering WA is activated by DFES and Department of Communities to support the community by recruiting volunteers and directing offers of gratuitous support from the community such as accommodation, food and clothing.

-The Emergency Volunteering platform is funded in part by the Government of Western Australia Department of Communities and built by our web partner Eduka.
+The Emergency Volunteering platform is funded by the Commonwealth Government with support from the WA State Emergency Management Committee and the WA Department of Communities, and built by our web partner Eduka

 Eduka is a web app agency with a strong presence in, and passion for, the volunteering sector in Australia.